 It is vital to each student's progress that they are evaluated in their clinical site.
 The overall performance and professional behavior of each student are evaluated regularly in the clinical setting.
-The Mid-term Clinical Evaluation and Final Clinical Evaluation are completed by the Lead clinical instructor.
+The Mid-term Clinical Evaluation and Final Clinical Evaluation are completed by the Lead clinical instructor with input from other Clinical Instructors and staff.
 The evaluations are filled out in Trajecsys, which are scored on a scale of zero to 100 points.